Christmas can be a stressful time of year. Buying the presents, getting the dinner ready on time and avoiding a family row over Brexit can be tricky.

-Sports Personality of The Year - BBC One - Sunday, December 15th
+Sports Personality of The Year - BBC One - Catch up on the BBC iPlayer

 It's been a big year for British sport, so take a break from jingle bells and novelty Christmas jumpers for a night looking back at the most magical sporting moments from 2019.

 Gary Lineker, Gabby Logan and Clare Balding present live from Aberdeen, looking back at sensational world cups in cricket, women’s football and rugby union.

 Alongside the crowning of the BBC Sports Personality Of The Year, there are awards for Greatest Sporting Moment, World Sport Star of the Year, Helen Rollason award, Young Sports Personality Of The Year, Unsung Hero, Coach Of The Year, Team Of The Year and Lifetime Achievement award.